 While it is recognised that the RINEX format encompasses observation data, navigation data and meteorological data, along with extensions such as satellite and receiver clock data and SBAS broadcast data files, this paper focuses on RINEX observation files as these are the most important for surveyors in practice (and the most likely to be edited).
-Apart from using the broadcast ephemeris data collected by their own receiver, surveyors can easily obtain precise orbit files from various sources if required (e.g. via IGS, 2023b), and the other files are generally not used in common surveying applications.
+Apart from using the broadcast ephemeris data collected by their own receiver, surveyors can easily obtain precise orbit files from various sources if required (e.g. via IGS, 2024b), and the other files are generally not used in common surveying applications.

-RINEX 2.11
+3.1 RINEX 2.11

 Following several revisions for improvement and clarification, RINEX 2.11 (Gurtner and Estey, 2012) is the last official RINEX version 2 format.
 Its major difference compared to the original RINEX version 1 format is that it caters for tracking data from different satellite systems in addition to GPS.
-This format is currently being used by DCS Spatial Services for archiving AUSPOS datasets for inclusion into the GDA2020 state adjustment, partly because AUSPOS remains GPS-only at present (Janssen and McElroy, 2022).
+This format has been used for archiving AUSPOS datasets by DCS Spatial Services for inclusion into the GDA2020 state adjustment (see section 5.1), partly because AUSPOS remains GPS-only at present (Janssen and McElroy, 2022).
+However, a move to RINEX 3.05, along with optimising internal workflows, is imminent.

 The RINEX file name must not contain any spaces, parentheses or symbols.
-It is beneficial to use the international RINEX 2.11 file naming convention XXXXDDDS.YYO consisting of 8 characters followed by a 3-character extension, where XXXX is a 4-character site name, DDD is the day of year (i.e. 001 to 365, or 366 during a leap year), S is the session identifier (i.e. 0 to 9, or A to X indicating the first observation epoch's hour of the day with A = 0 hours and X = 23 hours), YY is the 2-digit year (i.e. 23 for the year 2023) and the letter O indicates that this is an observation file.
+It is beneficial to use the international RINEX 2.11 file naming convention XXXXDDDS.YYO consisting of 8 characters followed by a 3-character extension, where XXXX is a 4-character site name, DDD is the day of year (i.e. 001 to 365, or 366 during a leap year), S is the session identifier (i.e. 0 to 9, or A to X indicating the first observation epoch's hour of the day with A = 0 hours and X = 23 hours), YY is the 2-digit year (i.e. 24 for the year 2024) and the letter O indicates that this is an observation file.

 RINEX file name extensions are sometimes further refined to indicate the type of compression that may be used to reduce the ASCII file size.
-Hatanaka (2008) developed a compression scheme and related software tools that take advantage of the structure of the RINEX observation data by forming higherorder differences in time between observations of the same type and satellite (indicated by the extension .YYd).
+Hatanaka (2008) developed a compression scheme and related software tools that take advantage of the structure of the RINEX observation data by forming higher-order differences in time between observations of the same type and satellite (indicated by the extension .YYd).
 This compressed ASCII file is then often compressed again using standard compression programs, e.g. yielding a UNIX-compressed (.YYd.Z) or gzip-compressed (.YYd.gz) Hatanaka RINEX file.

 The RINEX file consists of a header section (including mandatory and optional records) followed by a data section and ends with a blank line, each row being a maximum of 80 characters long.
 A single RINEX file should only include a single occupation on a single mark.
 The header section contains information for the entire file, including mandatory header labels in columns 61-80 for each line in the header, which must appear exactly as stipulated.
 The header information must also appear in the correct columns to be valid, e.g. antenna information and antenna height.
-This is of particular importance when the RINEX header is edited.
+This is of particular importance when the RINEX header is edited (see section 4).